African Flag Banner

-Africa is the world’s second largest continent and is comprised of many small countries that have their own national flag.
-Parents, you and your child can do a little research to create several flags that can be strung together to form a colorful banner representative of some of the countries that make up the continent of Africa.
+Africa is the world’s second largest continent and it contains many small countries that have their own national flag.
+Have your child do a little research to create several African flags that can be strung together to form a colorful banner representative of some of the countries that make up the continent of Africa.
 Your child will get great fine motor practice and he'll learn about some other countries and their flags.
-This project is a perfect way to celebrate Black History Month!
+This project is also the perfect way to celebrate Black History Month!

 What You Need:

 - 6 white envelopes (the kind used for greeting cards works best)

 - Images of the flags of African countries (either from a book or online)

 - Craft glue

 What You Do:

 - Show your child all of the different African flags and ask him to select 6 flags that he would like to use for his banner.

 - Have your child trace the design of each flag onto an envelope - one envelope for each flag.
 The flag design will go on the back of the envelope (the side without the foldover flap) with the envelope facing upside down (so that the flap is on the bottom).

 - If you're working with a younger child, you can help him outline the flag designs on each envelope using a pencil and ruler, and then let him color it in.
 For older children, let them give it a go on their own, the flags don’t have to be perfect.